karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/pages/open-admin-table-helper-implementation-notes.md

 Here is a reminder on how I now see things (which might help the reader diving more into the code details):

-We have 5 widgets gravitating around the main list:
+We have 5 main widgets gravitating around the main list:

 - global_search
 - advanced_search